 - Name and phone number of all witnesses to the accident

 The information listed above could sufficiently prove the other motorist caused the accident.
 After filing a claim with their auto insurance, you can submit the evidence you found to seek a settlement.
 The money you receive could reimburse you for your resulting expenses, such as medical bills and lost wages.

 Behaviors Associated with Motorcycle Accidents

 It’s common for drivers of cars and other vehicles to exhibit dangerous behavior around motorcycles.
-Those who aren’t aware of your presence or don’t obey basic traffic laws could put you at risk.
-The most common reasons motorcycle occupants get injured by others include:
+Those unaware of your presence or who don’t obey basic traffic laws could put you at risk.
+The most common reasons motorcycle occupants get injured by others include the following:

 - Distractions, such as texting, checking email, or looking at a GPS

 - Impairment of drugs or alcohol